gustawdaniel/gustawdaniel/src/content/blog/en/2023-01-20-quaternion-multiplication.md

 author: Daniel Gustaw
 canonicalName: codingame-quaternion-multiplication-rust-nodejs-parsing-algebra
 coverImage: http://localhost:8484/d49f26ae-0d28-40ec-a9ec-a242c016b45d.avif
-updateDate: 2023-01-20 02:19:57+00:00
 description: In this article, we will see how to implement the multiplication of quaternions in Rust and NodeJS.
 You will learn about parsing and algebra.
 excerpt: In this article, we will see how to implement the multiplication of quaternions in Rust and NodeJS.
 You will learn about parsing and algebra.
 publishDate: 2023-01-20 02:19:57+00:00
 slug: en/quaternion-multiplication
 tags: